bazeltools/bazel-deps/README.md

   output_base`)
 * namePrefix: a string added to the generated workspace names, to avoid conflicts.
 The external repository names and binding targets of each dependency are prefixed.
+* licenses: a set of strings added a licenses rule to each generated bazel target.
+Required by bazel if your build targets are under third_party/

 In the default case, with no options given, we use:
 - `highest` versionConflictPolicy